rodydavis/storyboard/README.md

     );
 ```

-Wrap your WidgetsApp with Storyboard.custom().
+Wrap your WidgetsApp with Storyboard.widgets().
 Wrap your CupertinoApp with Storyboard.cupertino().

 ## Custom Routes and Widgets